ajrazander/hardware/ion-trap-demo/README.md

 1. The saddle which sits on top of the motor shaft.
 2. The box that holds all the components together

+### Literature
+Contains papers I found useful when designing this project as well as the physics this demo is demonstrating.

 ### Pictures
 Pictures of different parts and how they fit together.